kbot/imoji-ios-sdk/README.md

 ### Synchronization of user accounts

-Apps using the ImojiSDK can synchronize with an Imoji account to pull personalized content created by that user.
-Imoji builds version 2.1.1 and greater are required for testing.
-You can install a pre-release build for testing (see Beta Builds below).
+Apps using the ImojiSDK can synchronize with an Imoji account to pull personalized content created by that user (requires Imoji builds version 2.1.1 and greater).
 In order to do so you must first register a URL type for your application in the following format

 ```
 imoji<client-id>